 Step 3: Moisturize with Conditioner

-How Often Should You Wash Your Dreadlocks?
+How Often Should You Wash Them?

 The frequency of your washes depends on a lot of different factors.
 If your dreads are new (the first month) you might want to wash your dreads every three to four days.
 When you wash, you should expect a lot of loose hairs getting loose, so be prepared to ball them back into your dreads after your wash.